tufts-ml/hugheslab-onboarding/OnboardProcess_TuftsMedicalIRB.md

 * Biomedical Research - Stage 1 - Basic Course
 * Conflict of Interest - Stage 1

-4) For each completed course, send two PDFs to Mike
+4) For each completed course, send two PDFs to Mike via email/slack

 * Completion Reports (transcript of your course work, and include all quiz scores)
 * Completion Certificate ("diplomas" that reflect course completion, but do not include quiz score)